msztylko/python-imports/network_import/README.md

 3. [client.py](./client.py) - minimal client that requests source code from server.

 ## Next steps
 How can we modify client so that still gets source code from the network, but hidding this entire process behind `import source_code` ?
+* custom loader?
+* custom import hook?